osmphp/framework/doc/97-excerpts/01-introduction.md

 # Introduction #

-Dubysa is modular, extensible, developer-oriented, high-performance, multi-theme PHP Framework.
+Osm is modular, extensible, developer-oriented, high-performance, multi-theme PHP Framework.

 It is a powerful tool to create any kind of application, starting from simple console command to e-shop or web marketplace.